chintanboghara/Tic-Tac-Toe/README.md

 yarn build
 ```

-The build artifacts will be stored in the `dist/` directory.
+The production build artifacts will be output to the `dist/` directory.